-- Contacting HMRC and paying any taxes owed.
+- contacting HMRC and paying any taxes owed

-- Filing the final annual accounts and Company Tax Return.
+- filing the final annual accounts and Company Tax Return

 After all assets have been sold and all liabilities have been paid, the remaining capital is yours to keep.
 Companies House will advertise the application for closure in the local Gazette for your region.
-Provided no objections are raised, your firm will be struck off within 3 months and will cease to exist.Issue more shares in a private limited company
+Provided no objections are raised, your company will be struck off the register within 3 months.
+When this happens, the company will cease to exist.

 Selling your company

-- A proven track record of consistent profitability.
+- a proven track record of consistent profitability

-- An established customer base.
+- an established customer base

-- A strong reputation and brand image.
+- a strong reputation and brand image

-- A positive forecast for future earnings, sustainability and growth.
+- a positive forecast for future earnings, sustainability, and growth

-- The ability to withstand a change of ownership.
+- the ability to withstand a change of ownership

-Resignation may take a lot longer if you choose this route but it could also prove extremely lucrative.
-There are many legal, financial and administrative factors to be aware of, so you must consult an accountant or professional business advisor before taking any steps toward selling your business.
+Resignation may take a lot longer if you choose this route, but it could also prove extremely lucrative.
+There are many legal, financial, and administrative factors to be aware of, so you must consult an accountant or professional business advisor before taking any steps toward selling your business.

 Notifying Companies House about the removal of a director